Damola12345/Employee-BH/README.md

 > **Purpose**
 >
-> This repository demonstrates an end-to-end DevOps workflow—from infrastructure provisioning to application deployment—using automation, Infrastructure as Code, and cloud-native services.
+> This repository demonstrates an end-to-end DevOps workflow from infrastructure provisioning to application deployment using automation, Infrastructure as Code, and cloud-native services.

 # Architecture